 Source population: All asthmatic patients who visit Soddo Christian General Hospital for their chronic care follow up.

-Study population: Asthmatic patients who came to the clinic during data collection and who fulfill the inclusion criteria.
+Study population: Asthmatic patients who came to the hospital during data collection and who fulfill the inclusion criteria.

 Inclusion criteria: Asthmatic patients who are on their follow up and have been using ant-asthmatic medications and age above 15 years.